yuxuan-huang97/Particle-Systems/README.md

 # Particle-Systems
-This is a series of particle systems implemented with Processing in Java
+A series of particle systems implemented with Processing in Java

 External Resources